softworkz/emby-wiki/Dashboard-Development.md

 ## Installed Server
 If you don't have visual studio, you can still work with the dashboard.
 You can find the html code within "programdata\mediabrowser-server\system\dashboard-ui".

-Before you begin, you'll want to shutdown the server, open the system configuration file, and set EnableDashboardResponseCaching to false.
+Before you begin, you'll want to shutdown the server, open the system configuration file, and set **EnableDashboardResponseCaching to false**.
 Without this you'll have to clear your browser cache in between testing changes.

 Once complete you'll be able to keep the server running, modify dashboard-ui files and simply refresh the browser.